 14.5.1.
-Description of the geophysical method used and objective of the survey
+Description of the Geophysical Method Used and Objective of the Survey

-The Induced Polarization (IP) and the magnetic method was used to detect and test the earlier known major sulphide quartz vein systems that are concealed under the Maligaya-Malumon area for further geologic mapping, sampling, and evaluation.
+Induced polarization (IP) and magnetic methods were used to detect and test the earlier known major sulphide quartz vein systems that are concealed under the Maligaya-Malumon area for further geologic mapping, sampling and evaluation.

 14.5.2.
-Description on whether a geophysical contractor, independent consultant or an in-house staff was engaged in the conduct of the geophysical survey
+Description on Whether a Geophysical Contractor, Independent Consultant or an In-House Staff was Engaged in the Conduct of the Geophysical Survey

-McPhar Geoservices Philippines Inc. conducted a geophysical survey over the Maligaya- Malumon area in 2006.
+The company contracted McPhar Geoservices Philippines Inc. to conduct the limited geophysical survey over the Maligaya-Malumon area in 2006 and then Thomson Aviation Pty Ltd to acquire airborne magnetic and radiometric data over the entire tenement areas in 2010.

 14.5.3.
-Description of equipment used, its limitations and the survey parameters Adopted
+Description of Equipment Used, its Limitations and the Survey Parameters Adopted

-Equipment used was the McPhar P660 unit with ~ 2.5 kva motor generator with the following survey specifications:
+Equipment used was the McPhar P660 unit with $\sim$ 2.5 kva motor generator with the following survey specifications: